AJohnstone2007/ART/README.md

 A variety of alternative algorithms are available in ART; in particular 'reference' GLL implementations that illustrate the central ideas along with a variety of optimisations.
 An early publication on these versions, and the associated presentation slides are [here](https://github.com/AJohnstone2007/ART/tree/main/doc/referenceImplementations).
 The corresponding code is [here](https://github.com/AJohnstone2007/ART/tree/main/src/uk/ac/rhul/cs/csle/art/cfg/gll).

-To characterise the space and time performance of our algorithms, we use a variety of language grammars and language examples which you can find [here](https://github.com/AJohnstone2007/ART/tree/main/corpora).
+To characterise the space and time performance of our algorithms, we use a variety of language grammars and language examples which you can find at https://github.com/AJohnstone2007/referenceLanguageCorpora.

 You can access our research papers at https://pure.royalholloway.ac.uk/en/persons/adrian-johnstone/publications.